 “The Possibility of consuming web content without exclusion.”

-It could also be defined as the Design, Guidelines, standards, methodologies, that will allow a person with disabilities to consume or to access web content without exclusion.
+It could also be defined as the Design, Guidelines, standards, and methodologies, that will allow a person with disabilities to consume or to access web content without exclusion.

 Web applications are already linked with the entire environment that surrounds us, education, politics, government, economy, etc. People with disabilities have the same right as us to be able to access all of this information without any exclusion or segregation of any kind.